 Information about the accessibilty of the University website also includes guidance on customisation.

 The Open University produces useful information on the accessibility of many of the commonly used databases and how best to access them.

 If you require library documents in alternative formats such as large print, Braille, on coloured paper and so on, these can be produced on request by enquiring at the Main Library service helpdesk.

 In some cases the document may name an individual at the bottom of the document who may be contacted directly regarding the production of the document in an alternative format.

-Please contact Viki Galt, Disability Information Officer if you require further information.
+Please contact Viki Galt, Head of Disability Information if you require further information.
 Contact details provided below.

 Request an alternative format

 To request this document in an alternative format, such as large print or on coloured paper, please contact Viki Galt, the Head of Disability Information.

 Floor F West